akavalar/SSAS-on-a-shoestring/README.md

 In order to get started, do the following:
 - Install Power BI Desktop (here I'm assuming you're using the 64-bit version).
 - Create the msmdsrv.ini file containing the server properties.
-You can read about the various options here: https://msdn.microsoft.com/en-us/library/ms174556.aspx.
+You can read about the various options [on MS website](http://msdn.microsoft.com/en-us/library/ms174556.aspx).
 Most importantly, make sure you know the PID (process ID) of the application that will call the Analysis Services engine (i.e. the PrivateProcess property).
 I wasn't able to get it to work without this.
 For me, this meant finding the PID of the Command Prompt.
 Also, set the DeploymentMode setting (multidimensional, tabular, Power Pivot for SharePoint) and pick the port that works for you.
 - Start the msmdsrv.exe engine by pointing it at the folder where you put the .ini file:
 ```
 "C:\Program Files\Microsoft Power BI Desktop\bin\msmdsrv.exe" -c -s [YOUR FOLDER (in quotes if path contains spaces)]